El Espiral Shopping Center

 Malls here provide a grocery store which carry those foods from back home that the others don't.

-I often spend the day here and at Carolina Park just behind El Jardin.
+I spend lots of time here and at Carolina Park just behind El Jardin.

-Good ol' McDonald's and other American and other food booths stand in a row ready to serve you on the top floor.
+Good ol' McDonald's and other American and local food booths stand side by side ready to serve you on the top floor at the super size food court.

 This shopping mall's eating court offers food for every palate, but so do the other malls.
 It's just that this one is my favorite.

-NACIONES UNIDAS Shopping Center - more a center than a mall - brings you more stores inside and out.
-At the end of Carolina Park on Las Amazonas y Naciones Unidas Street, it goes under the title of CCI for Centro Commercial Inaquito and Caracol...so much for the name.
+NACIONES UNIDAS Shopping Center - an outdoor-indoor mall - at the end of Carolina Park on Las Amazonas y Naciones Unidas Street, goes under the title of CCI for Centro Commercial Inaquito and Caracol...so much for the name.

 A Supermaxi grocery store greets you as you enter, and a few top quality stores follow.